« Previously: Adding Steps to a Flow

-Each Built-in Integration has a set of standard fields it will automatically map between LeadConduit and the Delivery.
+Each Built-in Integration has a set of standard fields it will automatically map between LeadConduit and the Recipient.
 You can find the standard fields for the integration you are using at http://docs.leadconduit.com/

 Outbound Field Mapping is covered in more detail in the next section.

-LeadConduit won't always have a Built-In Integration for the Delivery you use.
-When that's the case, you create a Custom Integration.
+LeadConduit won't always have a Built-In Integration for the Recipient receiving your leads.
+When that's the case, create a Custom HTTP Recipient.

-Once you've selected an integration, you'll need to use your Posting Instructions to map the data from LeadConduit to the Destination (Outbound Field Mapping).
+Once you've selected an integration, you'll need to use your Submission Docs to map the data from LeadConduit to the Destination (Outbound Field Mapping).

-NOTE: Often the ActiveProspect team will get the Posting Instructions from you during your onboarding project and configure the Custom Integration for you.
+NOTE: Often the ActiveProspect team will get the Submission Docs from you during your onboarding project and configure the Custom Integration for you.

 Next : Outbound Field Mapping »